ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 ### GNU ARM Eclipse

-If your IDE uses Eclipse and uses the GNU ARM Eclipse plugin, then you should specialize or alias your exporter with the generic GNU ARM Eclipse.
+If your IDE uses Eclipse and uses the GNU ARM Eclipse plugin, then specialize or alias your exporter with the generic GNU ARM Eclipse.

 #### Alias

 If you do not need any specialization of the export, then replace your exporters class in the `EXPORT_MAP` with the `GNUARMEclipse` class.
 For example, if KDS met all of these requirements, we could:

 ```diff
 EXPORTERS = {